February 7, 2020

 Little Women is really boring.
 It’s too bad because the film is exceptional.
 The photography makes the cast look like Madame Tussauds wax figures and the typography is a bit goth for my taste.

-The Irishmen is painfully sleepy.
+The Irishman is painfully sleepy.
 I’m not surprised, I fell asleep after the first 90 min of the film.

 My vote?
 Once Upon a Time in… Hollywood.
 If you want to learn how artist Steve Chorney created the hand-painted art for the poster, check out this article.

-Curt establishes standards for design and serves as an influential thought leader within the industry.
-Some of his most prominent clients include Harley-Davidson, IBM, Converse, General Motors, Cole Haan, and the Chicago Board of Trade.
-Throughout his nearly 30-year tenure, Curt has been essential in the firm’s transition from a design shop to an integrated branding, marketing and technology agency.
+Curt Schreiber is the heart of VSA design.
+He currently guides VSA’s creative philosophy, and is responsible for establishing the office’s design standards and offerings.
+Throughout his 30-year tenure with the company, Curt has been essential in the agency’s transition from a boutique design firm to a brand-led customer experience agency.
+Curt has decades of experience working with internationally-recognized global brands, and his client list includes VSA’s most prominent clientele.
+He also serves as an influential thought leader within the creative industry.
+Most recently, Curt was named one of Chicago’s most influential designers and included in AIGA’s This is Chicago.
 Curt’s work has been recognized by more than 100 international design and communications organizations, publications and competitions including the AIGA, Cannes Lions, Cooper Hewitt, Communication Arts, Graphis and the Society of Typographic Arts.
 His work is also included in the permanent collection of the U.S. Library of Congress.